About our Anti-DDoS

 With automatic detection, it will discover incoming DDoS attacks.
 Once an attacker network is detected, this service blocks all traffic from it.
 Also, null routing silently discards (or "drops") malicious incoming traffic.
 The undesired traffic is directed to a route that goes nowhere, protecting the infrastructure.
 Null routing renders the target server inaccessible to anyone, including clean traffic.

-(Advanced also includes the features from the Basic package above.)
+Advanced also includes the features from the Basic package above.

 Understanding Rate Limits

-Rate limits control the number of requests which a server can receive within a specific timeframe.
+Rate limits control the number of requests that a server can receive within a specific timeframe.
 These limits help maintain service quality and prevent abuse.
 Once exceeded, further requests may be blocked or delayed until the limit resets.

 For example: